SwissDataScienceCenter/renku-vnc/README.md

 WORK IN PROGRESS.

-Our objective is to run X11 desktop and applications inside a jupyterlab based docker container, and display them in an HTML canvas severed through our jupyterlab interface or full screen.
-Because the container is deployed and managed by renkulab, whatever method we use must piggy back on the existing jupyter lab connection.
+Our objective is to run an X11 desktop and applications inside a jupyterlab based docker container, and display them in an HTML canvas present through our jupyterlab interface or full screen.
+Because the container is deployed and managed by renkulab, whatever method we use must piggy back on the existing jupyter connection.

 A VNC-based approach with a javascript RFB to HTML5 renderer seems to be the easiest solution.

 We try and compare the methods below.

 In all configurations we use [novnc](https://github.com/novnc/noVNC) in order to render the RFB events into HTML on the browser side.
-All are served behind a [Jupyter server proxy](https://github.com/jupyterhub/jupyter-server-proxy) inside a [Docker]() container, except for the nginx approach which is used for debugging purpose.
+All are served behind a [Jupyter server proxy](https://github.com/jupyterhub/jupyter-server-proxy) inside a [Docker](http://docker.com) container, except for the nginx approach which is used only for debugging purpose.

-**1. Jupyter server proxy - novnc+websockify - x11vnc - xvbuf**
+**1. Jupyter server proxy - novnc+websockify - x11vnc - xvbf**
 * Advantages
   - It just works
-  - Xvbuf built on native OS distributor's X.org/X11 implementation, for better compatibility
+  - Xvbf built on native OS distributor's X.org/X11 implementation, for better compatibility
 * Disadvantages
   - overhead of x11vnc on top of xvbuf (to be confirmed in this exercise)
   - More proxies than required? websockify may not be necessary if libvncserver, on which x11vnc is built, supports websockets

-**2. Jupyter server proxy - novnc - x11vnc - xvbuf**
+**2. Jupyter server proxy - novnc - x11vnc - xvbf**
 * Advantages
   - It is supposed to work
-  - Xvbuf built on native OS distributor's X.org/X11 implementation, for better compatibility
+  - Xvbf built on native OS distributor's X.org/X11 implementation, for better compatibility
-  - Take advantage of libvncserver's support for websockets to get away without websockify
+  - Take advantage of libvncserver's support for websockets and get away without the need for websockify
 * Disadvantages
-  - overhead of x11vnc on top of xvbuf (to be confirmed in this exercise)
+  - overhead of x11vnc on top of xvbf (to be confirmed in this exercise)
 * Caveats
-  - Libvncserver supports websocket, but but [see novnc's issue](https://github.com/novnc/noVNC/issues/1310))
+  - Libvncserver theoretically supports websocket, but [see novnc's issue 1310](https://github.com/novnc/noVNC/issues/1310)), and all related issues.

 **3. Jupyter server proxy - novnc+websockify - TigerVNC (Xvnc)**
 * Advantages
   - TigerVNC (Xvnc) built on native OS distributor's X.org/X11 implementation, for better compatibility
-  - Remove overhead of separate x virtual frame buffer xvfb and vnc server, TigerVNC offers two in one
+  - Remove overhead of separate x virtual frame buffer xvfb and vnc server, TigerVNC combines both in one
 * Disavantages
   - No support for websockets? can't get away without overhead of intermediate websockify

-**4. In house solution based on customised versions of above component, optimised for our use case** After we learn more about the above configurations, we may find out that we prefer xdp.
+**4. In-house solution based on customised versions of above component, optimised for our use case**

+After investigating all the above configurations, we may find out that we prefer XRDP after all, or that we are better off forking our own VNC server implementation or novnc-like solution that is cusomized for our needs.

 **5. Nginx**
 We include an nginx configuration for debugging purpose only.